fullstack-lang/gong/README.md

 *to be completed*

 ## 3.2.
 Front stage, back stage and repository programming model

 *to be completed*

 ## 3.3.
+UML Code documentation is in go

+*to be completed*
-Stack configuration management
+## 3.4.
+Integrated Stack configuration management

 The configuration of *both* back-end and front-end code of a stack is a single configuration item.